HoustonWeHaveABug/LangfordSolver/README.md

 Nickerson variant V(s, n) is solved using parameters (s, 1, n, 0, 0).

 It will perform the search given the problem parameters and settings using Knuth's DLX algorithm.
+The necessary conditions for existence of sequences are performed as presented in [this paper](https://pdfs.semanticscholar.org/b999/9a360a3a1d2663149b56338a62eaa113f819.pdf).

 At the end of execution it will print the final cost (size of the search tree) and the total number of solutions found.